Indonesia considers cutting corporate tax rate to attract investment

 Indonesia, which posted the weakest economic growth since 2009 in the first quarter, has one of the lowest tax collection rates in Southeast Asia.

-The corporate tax cut being considered will bring it closer to its neighbor, Singapore, which offers 17 percent.
+The corporate tax cut being considered will bring it closer to its neighbour, Singapore, which offers 17 percent.

 The proposed tax cut, which will apply to all companies, may hurt tax collection in the short term, but "in the not so long term, we hope we can enjoy the result as we need investment to drive economic growth," the official said.

-The tax office is trying to recoup an estimated 200 trillion rupiah ($15.6 billion) in lost state income due to transfer pricing, mainly in the commodities sector, Sigit Priadi Pramudito, the director-general of taxes, told Reuters in February.
+The tax office is trying to recoup an estimated 200 trillion rupiah (10 billion pounds) in lost state income due to transfer pricing, mainly in the commodities sector, Sigit Priadi Pramudito, the director-general of taxes, told Reuters in February.

 Under the transfer pricing method, an Indonesian company sells its goods to a subsidiary in another country below market prices, and the subsidiary in turn sells them to the market.
 This effectively reduces profits in Indonesia and increases them in that foreign country.